 Most authors think that racism lost ground after the 1945 ies in France.

-I am not so sure- Vichy personal was integrated, the Algerian War- the FN and the renaissance of rassistic ideas during the last 20 yrs. in Europe are telling the contrary.
+I am not so sure- Vichy personal was integrated after 1944, the Algerian War had a racist connotation and the Front National during the last 25 years proposed a racist, chauvinistic, misogyn and intolerant political agenda.
+In addition we observe a rapid renaissance of rassistic ideas during the last 20 yrs. almost everywhere in Europe.

 Finally I show another case of scientific racism from the Lalanne and Bouyssonie publication (1941-46).
 The Authors considered a bas relief from Laussel depicting coitus.

-Of course such an "animal behavior" could only be performed by "Negros" and in a "perverse" position as demonstrated by "modern ethnographic techniques" by a carving of uncertain provenience shown in the publication (Fig. 3).
+Of course such an "animal behavior" could only be performed by "Negros" and in a "perverse" position as demonstrated by "modern ethnographic techniques" by a carving of uncertain provenience shown in the publication (Figure 4).